• Skip to primary navigation

 To work with iCloud, your Mac needs to be running at least OS X Lion (again, highly likely since it came out in 2011).
 For the best iCloud experience you should update to the latest macOS, if possible.

-To sign up for iCloud on a Mac, start by opening the System Preferences.
+To sign up for iCloud on a Mac, start by opening System Settings (System Preferences on operating systems before macOS Ventura in 2022).
 You can do this by opening the app as you would open any other Mac App or by clicking the Apple icon in the menu bar.

 For those of you without an Apple ID account, follow the prompts to create one and Get a free iCloud email address in the process if you’d like to.

-Once signed into the iCloud System Preferences, you can choose what data to sync over iCloud and manage your storage.
+Once signed into the iCloud System Systems, you can choose what data to sync over iCloud and manage your storage.

 Windows users will need to download iCloud for Windows.
-To use this app you’ll need to ensure your computer is running Windows 7 or later.
+To use this app, you’ll need to ensure your computer is running Windows 7 or later.
+Some features need Windows 10 or later.

 iCloud for Windows allows you to synchronize data — photos, contacts, notes, and everything else — between your Apple devices and a Windows PC.
 You’ll need to make an Apple ID account and sign up for iCloud on your Apple devices first.